Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Design Considerations

-When designing sound control solutions for equipment rooms, several important factors must be balanced:
+When designing noise management solutions for equipment rooms, several essential factors must be balanced:

 Balancing Sound Insulation with Equipment Accessibility